GiancarloMCorrea/2024_ICCAT_CPUE_EU-PS-LS_YFT/README.md

 # AZTI-CPUE-stand
- Code for CPUE standardization using multiple approaches
+ Code for CPUE standardization of tuna fleets using multiple approaches